GovTechSG/techpass-user-docs/docs/onboard-vendors-to-techpass.md

 ## Step 5.
 Accept Terms of Use, Privacy Policy and Mobile Device Management-Acceptable Use Policy

-<details><summary> Steps to accept the Terms of Use, privacy policy and mobile device management - acceptable use policy</summary>
+<details><summary> Steps to accept the Terms of Use, privacy policy and mobile device management - acceptable use policy for SEED</summary>

   1. Click the arrow to view the **TechPass Terms of Use**.